 Overview

-Gain the essential creative skills and technical knowledge to make high-quality cinema, television and digital media productions.
-You'll use state-of-the-art workstations, a purpose-built green screen room, high-end cameras and more.
+Gain the essential creative skills and technical knowledge to make high-quality cinema, television, and digital media productions.
+You'll use state-of-the-art workstations, a purpose-built green screen room, high-end cameras, and more.
 You could also opt for an International Study Tour to attend the Berlinale Film Festival in Germany or go on a creative residence in Italy.
+This is an ARRI Certified Film School Accreditation Program.

 Your industry experience